Metro Call‑A‑Ride No-Show Policy

 Metro Call‑A‑Ride will review the riding history of any customer who has received a Final Warning Letter with three (3) or more confirmed No-Show Infractions in any given 30-day period.

 If a customer receives three (3) confirmed No-Show Infractions AND the number of confirmed No-Show Infractions is more than 10% of the number of trips reserved during a 30-day period, Metro Call‑A‑Ride will suspend their service for a period of one (1) week.
-Excessive is defined as three (3) times the system average for No-Show Infractions during a 30-day period.
 Written notification will be provided to the customer with the proposed suspension dates along with information about how the appeals process works.
 Customers who repeat this pattern of No-Show Infractions, as explained above, during a consecutive 30-day period will be subject to a two (2) week suspension.
-The customer has the option to appeal any suspension by following the appeal process described in this brochure.
+The customer has the option to appeal any suspension by following the appeal process described below.

 We continue to encourage you to call and discuss your No-Show Infractions and riding habits with our Call‑A‑Ride Customer Service Coordinator at 314.982.1505.
 This person may be able to help you avoid being suspended from the service as outlined above.

 The Metro Call‑A‑Ride appeal process is intended to give a customer who has been denied service the opportunity to have their case heard by an official other than the person making the initial decision.